fedest-py/gmm-clustering-and-generative-modeling/README.md

 Generative models

-📘 Acknowledgments
-Some parts of this project were completed with external guidance and research support.
+Acknowledgments: Some parts of this project were completed with external guidance and research support.
 This project reflects a learning experience and growth in understanding machine learning concepts.